jonfoong/Rinteract/README.md

 ## Installation

 ``` r
 devtools::install_github("jonfoong/Rinteract")
 ```

 ## Overview

-Interaction terms are widely used in regression models to uncover underlying heterogeneity for a predictor of interest.
-Despite its ubiquity, interpretation of interaction models is often confusing at best and inaccurate at worst.
-In addition, studies with interaction terms typically only report estimates from a model output.
-As pointed out by Brambor et al (2006):
+Interaction terms are widely used in regression models to uncover underlying heterogeneity.
+Despite its ubiquity, the interpretation of interaction models is often confusing at best and inaccurate at worst.
+In addition, studies typically only report estimates from a model output and neglect their conditional effects.
+As noted in Brambor et al (2006):

-> …typical results table often conveys very little information of
+> …the typical results table often conveys very little information of
 > interest because the analyst is not concerned with model parameters
 > per se; he or she is primarily interested in the marginal effect of X
 > on Y for substantively meaningful values of the conditioning variable